 The Atacama Desert

-In my bio, it says “go to space one day” which I’m not sure I’ll manage unless I win the lottery.
-That’s why the Atacama Desert in Chile is one of my favorite places on earth.
+In my bio, it says “Go to space one day” which I’m not sure I’ll manage unless I win the lottery.
+That’s why the Atacama Desert in Chile is one of my favourite places on Earth.
 It’s so alien!
-Moon landscapes, mars landscapes, surreal lagoons with salt flats and blue skies with pinkish volcano’s lining up.
+Moon landscapes, Mars landscapes, surreal lagoons with salt flats and blue skies with pinkish volcanoes lining up.
 The geysers and rainbow mountains make the landscape complete.
 All this at an altitude of 4000 meters and up reaching towards space.

 One day I want to make another Atacama Desert trip and I recommend everyone to put it on their bucket list for South America.

 Check out Chris’s blog at Chris Travel Blog (CTB Global)

 It may be difficult and expensive to get to Easter Island: a five-and-a-half-hour flight from the Chilean Capital of Santiago, or four hours from Tahiti.
 Either way, Easter Island is a magical place that deserves a spot on your South America bucket list, even though it is in the middle of the Pacific.